-The shoreline area to be regulated under the City of Tacoma's SMP includes all "shorelines of statewide significance", "shorelines of the state" and their adjacent "shorelands" (defined as the upland area within 200 feet of the OHWM), as well as any associated wetlands.
-"Associated wetlands" are in proximity to and either influence or are influenced by tidal waters or lake or streams subject to the SMA (WAC 173-22-030(1)).
+The shoreline area to be regulated under the City of Tacoma's SMP includes all "shorelines of statewide significance", "shorelines of the state" and their adjacent "shorelands" (defined as the upland area within 200 feet of the Ordinary High Water Mark (OHWM)), as well as any associated wetlands.
+"Associated wetlands" are wetlands in proximity to and either influence or are influenced by tidal waters or lake or streams subject to the SMA (WAC 173-22-030(1)).
 Water bodies in Tacoma regulated under the SMA and this Program include the marine shorelines of Puget Sound and Commencement Bay, the Puyallup River, Hylebos Creek, and Wapato Lake.